 The benefits of twitter lists include:

-# 1 They help you organise who you’re following
+# 1 They help you organize who you’re following

 Lists let you organize your followers into different groups of people and/or areas of interest.
 Instead trying listen to what all your twitter followers are saying; you can focus on the key conversations by the main people whose tweets you want to read.